Hyaloklossia: Description

 Endogenous development is extraintestinal (renal).
 Sporulation of oocysts is endogenous.

 Life cycle

 The sporocysts are released from the renal epithelial cells and are passed with the urine into the water.

 It is presumed that they are subsequently ingested, decyst within the gut, invade the gut wall and migrate to the renal cortex.

 The parasites grow with the renal epithelial cells and give rise to male and female gamonts which are released into the lumen of the tubule where they meet and fuse forming an oocyte.
 The oocyte subsequently develops into an oocyst which in turn divides into two sporocysts.

-Host record

-The only known host of this species is the European green frog (Rana esculenta).